emberjs/rfcs/text/0000-embroider-v2-package-format.md

 This is designed to allow limited pattern matching of possible targets for your dynamic `import()`.
 The rules ensure that we can always tell which NPM package you are talking about (the `@` rule covers namespaced NPM packages, so you can't depend on `@ember/${whatever}` but you can depend on `@ember/translations/${lang}`).
 If your pattern matches zero files, we consider that a static build error.
 (For more background on the thought-process behind this feature, see [Embroider #198: Allow dynamic imports to accept more dynamic inputs](https://github.com/embroider-build/embroider/issues/198).

 Modules in **Own Javascript** are allowed to import template files.
 This is common in today’s addons (they import their own layout to set it on their Component class).
-But in v2 packages, import specifiers of templates are required to explicitly include the `.hbs` extension.
+The `.hbs` file extension resolves with lower priority than `.js` (meaning if you have both, the `.js` wins).

 ### Own Javascript: Transpilation of imported modules